carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 In the event that 2 Overrides match a particular OCI Image the first Override in the list takes precedence.

+In the following example both overrides match the OCI Image, the first one is an exact match, and the second one is a match on Registry+Repository.
+Nevertheless `imgpkg` will not take into account any further matches after the first one.
-In the following example the `exact-app` OCI Image will be copied to `my.private-registry.io/myname/exact-app`
+The OCI Image will be copied to `my.private-registry.io/myname/exact-app`.

 ```yaml
 overrides: